 In essence, the bumper cover is the acting the same as the cardboard panel displayed in the article.
 Unless there is an air gap between the top cover and the radiator.
 I'll have to look closely..................

-Ok, after looking at the rear of the radiator shroud, the top of the engine, and the sides of the upper panel, there is no appreciable air gaps for air to pass around or over the top of the condenser and radiator.
+Ok, after looking at the rear of the radiator cap, the top of the engine, and the sides of the upper panel, there is no appreciable air gaps for air to pass around or over the top of the condenser and radiator.
 Condenser being at the forefront and radiator behind. @8:17 on the video, you can see the full frontal portion of the condenser, lower panel and intercooler.

-With the radiator shroud intact, and the upper panel removed; the radiator is still completely inclosed.
+With the radiator shroud intact, and the upper panel removed; the radiator is still completely enclosed.
 I verified this on my own VN.
 There are only two small gaps on either side where the upper panel is removed and the condenser line pass thru on the right.

 I'd be surprised to see these small gaps causing and appreciable differences with cooling, taking in consideration the radiator, is still fully enclosed in the shroud.
 Also keeping in mind air cannot pass over the radiator with the chassis member and bumper top cover in place.
 Pretty interesting considering, if these two small air gaps might actually cause an issue.